ros2/rmw_zenoh/zenoh_security_tools/README.md

   -p,--policy TEXT REQUIRED         The path to the Access Control Policy file.
   -e,--enclaves TEXT                The directory with the security enclaves for the various nodes in the policy file.
   -d,--ros-domain-id UINT REQUIRED  The ROS Domain ID.
+  -c,--session-config TEXT REQUIRED         The path to the Zenoh session config file.
-  -c,--config TEXT REQUIRED         The path to the Zenoh config file.
+  -r,--router-config TEXT REQUIRED  The path to the Zenoh router config file.

 ```

 ## Example of configuring security rmw_zenoh